Project SWiWS 2017-2021

 We aim at a mathematical conceptual understanding of the folding transition.
 We consider the critical phenomenon of a qualitative change of geometry of these long chains upon heating.
 Indeed, there is for all polymers a subtle balance between their own flexibility and the forces they experience, the so-called energy-entropy competition, in order to achieve a definite bulky shape which holds in a narrow window of temperature.
 Probability Theory studies such a problem by considering a family of polymers associated with some weights, a law, instead of focusing on a given specific sequence of monomers.
 Thus, our goal is twofolds: (i) exhibit conditions for the weights under which the family of polymers reaches a Folding Transition; (ii) describe the many possible shapes adopted by polymers.

 Conferences and Workshop sponsored by ANR

 - Recent Progress on Random Walks, 25-29 May 2020,

 9-13 September 2019, CIRM, LUMINY

 Random Walks and Polymers March 25-29 2019, Les Treilles, Haut-Var

 July 15--27 2018, Buenos Aires

 11-13 september 2017, Florence

 Postdoctoral position in Probability

-beginning October 2018 and funded by the ANR grant SWiWS.
+We offer a 1-year postdoctoral position in Probability Theory beginning in the Fall 2019 and funded by the ANR grant SWiWS.